 Most, if not all, professional actors, actresses, and television personalities incur certain expenses to maintain their appearances.
 These expenses may include, but are not limited to, the cost of make-up, hair styling, and certain clothing purchases.
-Entertainment industry tax deductions are therefore important to understand.
+Entertainment industry tax deductions are therefore important to understand because they can overlap with personal expenses.

 Since this maintenance is often required due to the nature of these entertainers’ careers, many believe that expenses of this nature are fully or partially tax-deductible.
 However, others believe that such expenses are inherently personal, not business-related, and thus not deductible.
 The following article will explore which of these expenses are tax deductible and which fall under personal expenses.